sicklesium/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+SQL is the language that is used to retrieve the information from Relational Databases.

 - [ ] Why do tables need a `primary key`?

+A primary key is a way to identify each row uniquely.
+Using it, you can retrieve a specific row.

 - [ ] What is the name given to a table column that references the primary key on another table.

+A foreign key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A table that bridges the gap between the two, connecting the primary keys.

 ## Minimum Viable Product